-where $\sigma_0^2$ and $\sigma_v^2$ are the power of the desired source and the power of the noise, respectively, and are assumed fixed over the interval as well.
-The power of the desired source in (\ref{eq: snr definition}) is considered without the effect of the acoustic channel.
-We note that the actual SNR at the microphones is typically significantly lower due to the attenuation of the acoustic channel.
-Since we focus on a single frequency bin, (\ref{eq: snr definition}) is the narrowband SNR.
+{where $|\vh_0[m]|^2$ is the attenuation of the signal due to the acoustic channel between the desired source and the $m$th microphone.} Since we focus on a single frequency bin, (\ref{eq: snr definition}) is the narrowband SNR.

 To capture the correlation between the steering vectors and the ATFs, we define

 where $r,s = 0,1,2,...,N_{\text{I}}$, indicating the desired source or an interference source.

 We conclude the preliminaries of the analysis with two additional assumptions. \begin{assumption} $\rho_{rr}$ is fixed $\forall r$, and $\rho_{rs}$ is fixed $\forall r\neq s$. \end{assumption} Assumption \ref{assump: fixed rhos} implies that the correlation between the ATFs and the steering vectors depends only on whether they are associated with the same source or not.
 Following Assumption \ref{assump: fixed rhos}, henceforth we denote $\kappa = \rho_{rr}$ and $\rho = \rho_{rs}$ for $r\neq s$. \begin{assumption} $\kappa > \rho$. \end{assumption} Assumption \ref{assump: rho_c>rho_d} is typically made in the context of source localization.
 It implies that the correlation between a steering vector to a source and the ATF associated with that source is higher than the correlation between a steering vector to a source and the ATF associated with a different source.